setpixel/setpixel-blog/_posts/2014-05-29-drawing-a-story.markdown

 But does it suck?
 No one tells their friends their baby is ugly.

-I've been invited to a few screenings of movies before they are fully complete.
+I've been invited to a few screenings of movies before they were fully complete.
 Sometimes there is no music, or the edit is slightly rough.
 As I'm watching, I cant help but notice some of the problems, most of which have nothing to do with the fact that the edit is rough, and that there is no music.
 The story is bad.
 It is a bad movie.
 No amount of editing could save it.
 In every case, everyone in the private audience talks about how beautiful the ugly baby is.
 Do they not know how bad it is?
 How did it get this far?

 This is my greatest fear.